Introduction to Investing In Startups

 Research, research, research.

 The first step for investing in startups is doing your due diligence as a whole and then on specific startups to ensure your money is invested wisely.
-Utilizing a platform such as Propel(x) which offers a high-quality, curated deal flow of vetted investment opportunities significantly cuts down your research time.
+Utilizing an alternative investment platform which offers a high-quality, curated deal flow of vetted investment opportunities significantly cuts down your research time.
 Propel(x) offers free resources such as Angel Resources and our blog.
 If you are curious to see which startups are currently looking for investments, you can create a free account on Propel(x) and kickstart your investment journey with us!

 Private Placements are a high-risk investment, and an investor could experience an entire loss of principal.
 Private investments are highly illiquid and risky and are not suitable for all investors.
 Investments in early-stage private companies should only be part of your overall investment portfolio.